Donald Trump in popular culture: Television

 The President Show, starring Anthony Atamanuik as Trump and Peter Grosz as Mike Pence, debuted on Comedy Central on April 27, 2017.
 Atamanuik started impersonating Trump in 2015.
 On May 18 2017, Polish-language political satire webseries The Chairman's Ear also featured a parody of Trump, simply referred to as Donald, portrayed by John Weisgerber, in the finally of its first season, titled "Good Donald".
 In it, he videocalls parody of Jarosław Kaczyński, portrayed by Robert Górski, the leader of the Law and Justice, the ruling party in the government of Poland.

 Trump was portrayed negatively in the anime adaptation of Inuyashiki, played by Bill Fleming, where he dismisses the lives that will be lost from an incoming meteor strike.
 Trump also makes a brief appearance in the anime Devilman Crybaby.

 Trump is portrayed by Herson Andrade in the Mexican political parody show El Privilegio de Mandar.

 Archived footage of Donald Trump's 2016 U.S. presidential campaign announcement was used in the Arrested Development episode "Self-Deportation" (season 5, episode 2).

+The animated television series Talking Tom & Friends features the CEO, also known as Carl, a wealthy businessman and antagonist who bears a striking resemblance to Donald Trump.
+His residence also resembles Trump Tower.

 Family Guy portrayed Trump in a 2019 episode.
 Peter has been hired by Trump and the family moves to Washington.

+The character Homelander in the series The Boys has been described by showrunner Eric Kripke as a "Trump analogue," reflecting themes of celebrity, insecurity, ambition, and the intersection of entertainment with authoritarianism.
+Kripke has stated that the character "has always been a Trump analogue for me."
+Actor Antony Starr, who portrays Homelander, has noted that while parallels have been drawn, he aimed to develop a more dimensional character rather than a direct caricature.

 Brendan Gleeson plays President Trump in the 2020 CBS miniseries, The Comey Rule.

-Trump has been portrayed numerous of times on America's Got Talent but most notably by Jeff Trachta as "The Singing Trump" in the show's the twelfth season who advanced past auditions receiving three "yes" votes from the judges was but was later eliminated during the quarterfinals.
+Trump has been portrayed numerous of times on America's Got Talent including by Jeff Trachta as "The Singing Trump" in the show's the twelfth season who advanced past auditions receiving three "yes" votes from the judges was but was later eliminated during the quarterfinals.

 The 2020 version of the British puppet show Spitting Image included Trump.
 Voice actor Matt Forde said "Doing his voice is the most fun I've ever had at work.
 He's part Trump, part Cartman from South Park."
 According to the show's producer, NBC decided not to schedule it due to "nervousness".